Alguien en Segundo idioma?

 Nothing worked.
 So, here I go again.
 This time I am focusing on a method I observed many years ago at a private school in north Phoenix named Phoenix Country Day School.

-That will be my next foray in foreign language instruction.
+That will be my next foray into foreign language instruction.
 Small study and small daily conversations.
-Maybe thirty minutes four days a week.
+Maybe thirty minutes four days a week for elementary students.
+The middle academy and senior academy students will spend 45 minutes daily.

 Foreign language at Maricopa Christian Academy is going to be different, with a purpose, of course.
 All to his glory, The grace of the Lord be with you.